marbsydo/64Digits-for-Android/README.md

 # 64Digits for Android

 A very much work-in-progress Android app for [64Digits](http://www.64digits.com).
-Current feature is:
+Current features are:

 * Browse the front page!
+* Browse (unformatted) blogs!

 # Requirements for compiling